 Scientific Name: Catagonus wagneri

-Until recently, this species was known to science only through fossil remains.
-The first modern-day sightings of live Chacoan peccaries in Paraguay were reported in 1972.
-With the many threats facing this species, there is great concern that this recently discovered large mammal could disappear within a few years.
+Because it lives in dense, thorny habitat (often referred to locally as “green hell”) that is almost impenetrable to people, this species was, until recently, known to science only through fossil remains.
+The first sightings of live Chacoan peccaries in Paraguay were reported in 1972.
+With the many threats facing this species, there is great concern that this recently discovered large mammal could soon truly disappear